 Introduction

-For vehicles with a 12 V vehicle battery in the vehicle interior or luggage compartment, the jumper cables may only be connected to the jump-start points in the engine compartment.
+For vehicles with the 12 V vehicle battery installed in the vehicle interior or luggage compartment, jumper cables may only be connected to the designated jump-start points in the engine compartment.
+This layout helps protect the electrical system and gives safer access to the correct terminals.
+On the Volkswagen Taos, always use the manufacturer-designated connection points rather than searching for hidden battery terminals.

 WARNING